-This hearing will examine the impact of the Volcker Rule on the U.S. economy and its capital markets.
-Among other things, the hearing is likely to examine the effect of the Volcker Rule on the ability of financial institutions to own tranches of collateralized debt obligations backed by trust preferred securities and how H.R.
-3819, the Fairness for Community Job Creators Act, would modify the Volcker Rule's applicability to financial institutions that hold such ownership interests.
+This hearing will examine the impact of the Volcker Rule on the U.S. economy, its capital markets, and our domestic job-creating businesses.
+Among other things, the hearing is likely to examine the effect of the Volcker Rule on the ability of financial institutions to own tranches of collateralized debt obligations backed by trust preferred securities and the impact of the interim final rule promulgated by the Agencies on January 14, 2014; the divestiture of investments that are no longer permissible pursuant to the Volcker Rule's covered fund provisions; and how the Agencies will coordinate Volcker Rule compliance, examinations, interpretation and enforcement.